-Carlos De Haes Spain
+Carlos De Haes Biography | Oil Painting Reproductions

 1-25-1829 Brussels, BEL – 6-17-1898 Madrid, ESPBack to Artist IndexView Artists Paintings

-Haes was involved in the 1850s rise of the Realist school of landscape.
-He received the academic appointment in 1857, becoming professor of landscape painting, and becoming the first in Spain to teach painting directly from nature.
+In the 1850s, Carlos de Haes was involved in the rise of the Realist School of landscape painting in Spain.
+In 1857 he became the first professor of landscape painting at the Academy, and the first teacher in all Spain to teach painting outdoors en plein air from nature.

-Traveled: Spain, Holland, France, Germany
+He Traveled To Spain, Holland, France, Germany.

 Painters Carlos de Haes Influenced: Jaime Morera, Aureliano de Beruete, Darío de Regoyos.